How rear brake pads work

 Always check the rest of the brake system when replacing the pads - if the discs are in a poor condition consider replacing them.

-All cars are slightly different, so if it is time to change your brake pads, use our before you begin checklist, and find your car for specific instructions.
+All cars are slightly different, so if it is time to change your rear brake pads, use our before you begin checklist, and find your car for specific instructions.

 How to change your rear brake pads